Alabama

 Alabama applies the McLendon standard for modifying custody orders, established through case law.
 This standard is more demanding than the initial custody determination.
 A parent seeking modification must show three things: first, that a material change in circumstances has occurred since the original order was entered; second, that modifying custody would materially promote the best interests of the child; and third, that the benefits of the change outweigh the inherent disruption caused by changing the child's established custody arrangement.

 The McLendon standard intentionally sets a higher bar for modification to protect children from repeated custody litigation and to preserve stability.
 Courts recognize that stability itself serves a child's best interest, so the disruption of changing custody must be justified by a meaningful improvement in the child's welfare.
 Examples of circumstances that may meet the standard include a parent's relocation, a significant change in a child's needs, evidence of abuse or neglect, or a substantial change in a parent's circumstances that affects the child's daily life.
 For cross-reference, Alabama also has child support guidelines that can be revisited when custody arrangements change.
-See the Alabama child support laws page for more detail.
+See the Alabama child support laws page for more detail, or estimate a revised obligation with our Alabama child support calculator.

 If you are facing a custody case in Alabama